lambda-orm/lambdaorm-labs/labs/node/05-transaction-ERROR/README.md

-# Lab Node - Basic
+# Lab Node - Transaction

-In this laboratory we will see:
+**In this laboratory we will see:**

 - how to create a project that uses lambda ORM with CLI
+- How configure the schema
-- How to define a schema
+- How to synchronize the database  with lambda ORM CLI
-- how to run a BulkInsert
+- How to consume the lambda ORM library in a Node application
-- How to execute a query using lambdaorm queries
+- How use transaction with lambdaorm
 - How to drop a schema using lambda CLI

 ## Schema diagram